 Fall Prevention is an important issue in our society today.
 Falls can lead to serious and fatal injuries.
 There are many measures that may help to reduce the risk of falls, and studies have shown tai chi is one of the most effective.
 Tai Chi and Fall Prevention are linked.
 A number of research studies show a significant reduction in recurrent falls when someone studies Tai Chi.
-The Centers of Disease Control recommends Tai Chi as a safe intervention for fall prevention, as well as the Accident Compensation Corporation (ACC), a New Zealand National Government Body,and also health departments in Australia.
+The Centers of Disease Control recommends Tai Chi (as well as physical therapy) as a safe intervention for fall prevention, as well as the Accident Compensation Corporation (ACC), a New Zealand National Government Body, and also health departments in Australia.

 - lack of exercise and lacking proper body mechanics

 - vision – change in visibility, improper eyewear